 Or two-page report writing that takes a week to ‘cross all the ts and dot all the is’.

 Those are supposed to be eight for work, one for a break, but peer pressure usually makes it a full nine.
 When people look at you as if you’re idling about at work for daring to actually relax during your break, you tend to forfeit said break.

 Do get this: the German people have a cult of work; they worship work, they adore work, they happily sacrifice their personal lives for work.
 And they expect everybody else they pay to not only do likewise but to do so gladly.

 But hey: when you get paid your work’s real worth, when your ideas are welcomed and fairly credited, and when adding value to the company is actually rewarded, even a lazy guy like me feels like doing some good work.

 Parting Ways: A Pre-War Jewel

 My wife and I had an awesome, romantic time during our stay in our little nest in Wiesbaden, and we thoroughly recommend it to travelers both long and short term.
-The experience which nourished our desire to have many more journeys throughout the world, to live in various places for a while and compare the impressions.
-I guess we’re on our way to being digital nomads!
+This wondrous experience nourished our desire to have many more journeys throughout the world, and gather many more impressions to compare.
+I guess we’re on our way to becoming digital nomads!